karnank25/Linux_Remote_Login/README.md

-🔐 Remote Linux Management using Java (SSH)
-This Java project allows you to remotely log in to a Linux machine, check for security patches, apply those patches, and display the system uptime using the JSCH library.

-📌 Project Tasks
-Login to a Linux machine using SSH

-List available security patches

-Apply the security patches

-Display the system uptime

-🛠️ Requirements
-Java Development Kit (JDK)

-JSCH Library
-👉 Download jsch-0.1.55.jar

-Make sure to add the downloaded JAR file to your project’s build path.

-✅ How It Works
-1️⃣ Login to the Linux Machine
-We use JSCH to open an SSH connection (port 22) to the remote Linux machine.

-java
-Copy
-Edit
-JSch jsch = new JSch();
-Session session = jsch.getSession(user, host, 22);
-session.setPassword(password);
-session.setConfig("StrictHostKeyChecking", "no");
-session.connect();
 # 🔐 Remote Linux Management using Java (SSH)

 This Java project allows you to **remotely log in to a Linux machine**, **check for security patches**, **apply those patches**, and **display the system uptime** using the **JSCH** library.